jedevc/afnom-missing-semester/about.md

 <div class="note">
-We have left this largely unchanged; it was written for MIT but seems relevant for the UoB audience as well!
+We have left this largely unchanged; it was written for MIT.
+For more from a UoB context, check out our <a href="/statement_of_intent">Statement of Intent</a>.
 </div>